jomael/delphi-detours-library/InstDecode.md

 # Introduction #

 The **InstDecode Library** is a library allowing decoding intel instructions .
-It support both x86-32bit and x86-64bit architectures and provide an easy way to  disassembler opcodes (without displaying opcodes mnemonics).
+It supports both x86-32bit and x86-64bit architectures and provides an easy way to  disassembler opcodes (without displaying opcodes mnemonics).

 ## Features : ##
   * 32bit & 64bit architectures support.